 After they passed away I took care of my younger brother and my older brothers took care of the younger siblings.
 I still keep in contact with them.
 They can call me, I can call them.
 People have to appreciate and understand now.
 A hundred years ago you had to take a boat from America to China, now you can take a plane.
 You have to understand yourself and love and appreciate everything we have right now; you have to bring yourself to a higher level.

-I hope this article helps people learn more about Shaolin Temple and China.
-Shaolin Temple Martial Arts and Chan Buddhism are very powerful.
+I hope this story helps people learn more about Shaolin Temple and China.
+Shaolin Temple Martial Arts and Ch’an Buddhism are very powerful.
 They helped me through hard times and can help anybody.
 I encourage anybody who is interested to go visit the Temple in China or come see me here in New York.
-If you get to the Temple in China and see all the tourists and see all the things for sale, or if you come here to New York and I do not have a Temple surrounded by mountains and a forest, don't be surprised or disappointed.
+If you get to the Temple in China and see all the tourists and see all the things for sale, or if you come here to New York and I do not have a Temple surrounded by mountains and a forest, don’t be surprised or disappointed.

 Open your mind and your heart.
 Believe in yourself, trust yourself and you will find all the answers to all your questions.”

 Read more about the History of the Shaolin Temple